 Potato Size Guide

-As we mentioned before, there are many different types of potatoes that all come in different shapes and sizes.
-Thankfully, types of potatoes can be grouped together to help us better estimate their weight.
-Below is an approximate size guide for different common types of potatoes.
+As I mentioned, there are many different types of potatoes that all come in different shapes and sizes.

 White, Yellow, Russet, Or Red Potatoes

 White, yellow, russet, and red potatoes are some of the most commonly used potatoes in classic home cooking recipes.
-They are also very similar in density and structure, therefore they have similar weights depending on their size.

-Small: for these types of potatoes, small is categorized as having a diameter of between 1.75 and 2.25 inches.
+• Small: For these types of potatoes, small is categorized as having a diameter of between 1.75 and 2.25 inches.
 You should be able to hold a couple of these potatoes in your palm at once.

 Each of these potatoes will weigh less than 0.31 pounds.
 Using easier measurements, these potatoes will weigh less than 5 ounces or less than 140 grams.

-This translates to 10 ounces or more, and more than 280 grams.
+This translates to 10 ounces or more and more than 280 grams.
 There is no upper limit on the weight of large potatoes.
 However, 540 grams is generally considered to be one of the largest sizes.

 Sweet Potatoes